Skip to content

 Action Bar Binding

-• Bind action bars to weapons to automatically switch between them when swapping weapons.
-Helps with setting up keybinds for switches and hybridising.
+• Bind action bars to weapon categories to automatically switch bars when swapping weapons

 Choose Option Menu > Player/NPC attack options